 Mr. Parkhomenko worked as a staffer for Mrs. Clinton’s unsuccessful 2008 presidential campaign.
 “It’s not about pressuring her [to run again]” he said in 2013.
 “It’s giving her the time to make the decision, knowing that there’s an operation out there of grassroots supporters who are organizing.”

-RFH officials emphasize that their work will not end if and when Mrs. Clinton announces her presidential candidacy.
-Rather, they are developing a national network that will train volunteers and organizers to help Clinton throughout her campaign.
+RFH officials emphasized that their work would not end if and when Mrs. Clinton announced her presidential candidacy.
+Rather, they were developing a national network that would train volunteers and organizers to help Clinton throughout her campaign.

-Further, RFH plans to support not only Mrs. Clinton but also other Democratic candidates endorsed by the former Secretary of State.
-“Our strategy is to amplify what Hillary is doing and promote the candidates she is out there advocating for,” RFH spokesman Seth Bringman toldThe Washington Post.
+Further, RFH planned to support not only Mrs. Clinton but also other Democratic candidates endorsed by the former Secretary of State.
+“Our strategy is to amplify what Hillary is doing and promote the candidates she is out there advocating for,” RFH spokesman Seth Bringman toldThe Washington Post in October 2013.